xiongrxchn/IntelBri.github.io/index.md

 ## 5 Discussion

 - This project designs and implements the patrolman system, using Raspberry Pi for road pothole inspection.
 The system consists of a mobile platform (we use the toy car in the experiments), an MPU-6050 accelerometer, a GPS sensor, and a power bank.

-By continually gathering data from the accelerometer and GPS sensors, the team uses collected signals to evaluate road surface conditions.
+- By tracking data from the accelerometer and GPS sensors, the team uses collected signals to evaluate road surface conditions.

-- We focus on analyzing three typical types of road conditions, including Cracks (CR), Potholes (PH), and Upheaval (UH).
-Anomalous road conditions are reflected in features of the acceleration data.
-Comparing different hand-labeled signal patterns, the team identifies the features of different road conditions.
+- We aim to analyze three main types of road defects, including Cracks (CR), Potholes (PH), and Upheaval (UH).
+The abnormal road conditions can be sensed through the acceleration data during a drive.
+Comparing hand-labeled signal patterns, the team identifies three typical road defects.

+- We pubilsh all sensor values onto OpenChirp to visualize captured data on the website.

-- In the future, we will apply a machine-learning based approach for automatic detection of diverse road conditions.
+- In the future, we will apply a machine-learning based approach for automated detection of diverse road conditions.

 ## References